thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-05-23-introducing-cyborg-foundation.markdown

 <!--excerpt-ends-->

-<strong>Neil Harbisson</strong> was born with achromatopsia, a severe form of colorblindness, which means he can only see the world in grayscale.
+**Neil Harbisson** was born with achromatopsia, a severe form of colorblindness, which means he can only see the world in grayscale.
 While studying music composition at Dartington College of Arts, Neil heard a lecture by Adam Montandon, a cybernetics expert.
-They then <a href="http://cyborgproject.com/pdf/Neil-Harbisson-A-cyborg-artist.pdf">worked together to create</a> the first "eyeborg", which lets Neil hear light waves.
+They then [worked together to create](http://cyborgproject.com/pdf/Neil-Harbisson-A-cyborg-artist.pdf) the first "eyeborg", which lets Neil hear light waves.

-<blockquote>"The very first thing I looked at with it, outside the classroom, was a red noticeboard.
+> "The very first thing I looked at with it, outside the classroom, was a red noticeboard.
 It made the note F, the lowest sound on the spectrum.
-Red was my favourite colour for years."</blockquote>
+Red was my favourite colour for years."

 {% include image.html file='eyeborg.jpg'
    caption='Neil Harbisson wearing his visual adapter interface, 2010 (credit <a href="https://www.flickr.com/photos/caseorganic/4677660848/">Amber Case</a>)' %}

 The current version of Neil's antenna is permanently attached to the occipital bone in his head.
 This gives him the unique distinction of being the first person officially recognized as a cyborg by the UK government.

-In 2010, Moon and Neil co-founded the <a href="https://en.wikipedia.org/wiki/Cyborg_Foundation">Cyborg Foundation</a>, an international organization that defends cyborg rights, promotes cyborgism as an art movement and supports people who want to become cyborgs.
+In 2010, Moon and Neil co-founded the [Cyborg Foundation](https://en.wikipedia.org/wiki/Cyborg_Foundation), an international organization that defends cyborg rights, promotes cyborgism as an art movement and supports people who want to become cyborgs.

-<strong>Moon Ribas</strong> has a background as a dancer, and this has influenced her to develop senses which allow new perception of movement.
+**Moon Ribas** has a background as a dancer, and this has influenced her to develop senses which allow new perception of movement.

 In 2013, Moon had a permanent implant installed in her arm which allows her to sense seismic activity.
 Regardless of where in the world the seismic activity occurs, Moon senses it at a linked intensity and duration.